DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "Diane, I just headbutted you by mistake."
 Twilight giggled despite herself, unable to reciprocate the hug because it had trapped her arms.

  "That just means I made the surprise too good!"
 She let go.
-"I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly.
+"I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
-But I can't be like that because it totally was my fault even if you have a really thick skull."
+But I can't be like that because it totally was my fault even if you have a really thick skull.
+And it's your birthday too!
+So I am *twice* as not mad."

+ "I'll "